Created by Stephen King (1947 -- )

 KERMIT "BILL" HODGES is the former cop, and when we first meet him in Mr. Mercedes (2014), he's miserable.
 Almost bored to death.
 His wife has left him, his daughter lives far, far away, he has no real close friends, and he's lonelier than anyone should be.
 He's thinking of pulling the plug.

 And then he gets a creepy, disturbing letter from someone purporting to be the perpetrator behind one of Hodges' unsolved cases -- that of a man who intentionally drove a Mercedes into a crowd of people standing in line for a job fair, killing eight people and injuring many more.
 The driver was never found, but the letter contains information that only the cops -- or the killer -- would know.
 Ironically, it's the spark that pulls Hodges back from the brink, and he's soon thrown himself back into the case.
+There's not a lot of questions about who done it -- readers know right from the start almost that it's a not-quite-wired-right young computer geek, Brady Hartsfield, who's behind the carnage, but the treat is in watching the twitchy, twisty story unfold as Bill works the case while Brady taunts him at every turn.
 It's a helluva genre debut, and won the 2015 Edgar Award for Best Novel from the Mystery Writers of America.

 By the end of that first book, Hodges had found a new lease on life, becoming a private detective.
-But the cat and mouse game continues through two more novels, Finders Keepers (2015) and End of Watch (2016), with Hodges being taunted again and again, and the supernatural elements King is so well known for slowly creeping in from the edges, finally coming home to roost in the third and final installment.
+But the cat-and-mouse game continues through two more novels, Finders Keepers (2015) and End of Watch (2016), with Hodges being taunted (rather inexplicably) by the killer again and again, and the supernatural elements King is so well known for come slowly creeping in from the edges, finally coming home to roost in the third and final installment, when we find ourselves firmly right back in StephenKingLand.

 Famous Writers Who Have Dipped Their Toes in the P.I.
 Pool